nextcloud/gallery/README.md

 Provides a dedicated view of all images in a grid, adds image viewing capabilities to the files app and adds a gallery view to public links.

-**This version is for ownCloud 9.2 and Nextcloud 11.
-If you need the same app for older versions of ownCloud and Nextcloud.
+**This version is for ownCloud 10.0.
+If you need the same app for older versions of ownCloud.
 Use [Gallery+](https://github.com/interfasys/galleryplus) from their respective app stores.**

 ![Screenshot](https://raw.githubusercontent.com/owncloud/gallery/master/build/screenshots/Gallery.jpg)
 ## Featuring